evrythng/nfc-tag-reader/README.md

 We wrote this app because we needed a simple way to open URIs in NFC tags on iOS 11.
 This allows us to use NFC tags with our cloud platform in the same way as QR encoded URI can be opened with the [iOS 11 camera app](https://developers.evrythng.com/docs/ios-native-qr-capabilities).
 The EVRYTHNG cloud has a pretty neat service called [Redirector](https://developers.evrythng.com/reference#redirector), which is essentially context-aware URI redirection.

 Our app is a barebone iOS single view app that starts scanning for NFC tags on startup.
 When the app reads an NFC tag, it calls `ADIValidator.parseNFCPayload` to extract a URI from a NDEF payload.
 If the payload is a URI, it will call handler and pass  URL object as argument.
+ADI stands for Active Digital Identity.
+It is a generalisation of an URI.

 ## Getting Started